King's Own Royal Regiment Museum

 Enquiries - Getting in Touch

-We regret that we are unable to respond to King's Own Royal Regiment enquiries from 1st June 2019 until 31st August 2019 due to urgent collections management work.
+Due to collections management work we regret that we are unable to respond to King's Own Royal Regiment enquiries as quickly as normal.
+These will be held and answered in batches every couple of months.
 We apologise for any inconvenience that this causes.

 If you enquiry relates to a soldier who served prior to 1924 any official records which survive can be found at The National Archives at Kew, www.nationalarchives.gov.uk They have soldier records which survived enemy action in the Second World War, and also things like medal index cards and medal rolls which are a good start to find information on soldiers.